 - Dr. Stewart Hameroff

-Lev started experimenting with multiple exposures on 35mm film.
-He discovered that each seemingly separate moment frozen in his camera is an intersection where the artist's conscious and subconscious worlds simultaneously converged.
+When Lev started to experiment with multiple exposures on 35mm film he discovered that each seemingly separate moment frozen in his camera is an intersection where the artist's conscious and subconscious worlds simultaneously converged.
 Taking it a step further, Lev started working in the digital format to create controlled multiple exposures on a single frame.
 As he fine-tuned his creative process by incorporating Photoshop, he observed that the viewer's experience can be altered by manipulating traditional points of reference with color, form and context.

 Lev's multi-layered artworks dilate the viewer's perception of space-time geometry by creating a tension between the artwork's new state of consciousness and the observer.
-"The way words are created by rearranging individual letters, and then become sentences and paragraphs, and eventually turn into books, similarly, I use photographs, like letters of an alphabet, to compose my works."
+"The way words are created by rearranging individual letters, and then become sentences and paragraphs, and eventually turn into books, similarly, I use photographs, like letters of an alphabet, to create my artworks."

 In order to preserve the continuity of each project's narrative, Lev works on all of the pieces at the same time.
 His process resembles a film director's in that he has to maintain the integrity of the preceding and upcoming scenes in relationship to the one he is working on in the moment.